 ly perceptive and active - electronically receptive and guided interaction.

 Processing is by digital, binary-boolean signals in semiconductor circuitry.

-Illusions of human capabilities and convenience foster blindness to fall back effects.
+Illusions of human capabilities and convenience foster blindness to side and fall back effects.

 Mass applications lead to a massive burn up rate of resources with environmental damages.